 Success, for most businesses, translates to growth.
 And not just any growth, only the fast yet sustainable kind.
 But when you meet a challenging sales target, such as “3X your revenue this quarter”, it sets decision makers and teams haywire.

 Running around aimlessly without a plan isn’t the solution here.
-But you don’t need to be a fortune-teller to know your business’s future; forecasting your sales is a predictive science that lays the groundwork for you.
+But you don’t need to be a fortune-teller to know your business’s future; sales forecasting is a predictive science that lays the groundwork for you.

 It’s also where most businesses go wrong.
 Because unfortunately, forecasting sales isn’t as standardized or easy as it seems.
 There are quite a few challenges that can set off your estimates, and as a result, only 20% of organizations have a sales forecasting accuracy of 75% or greater (Source: Korn ferry).